ebonicra/SmartCalc_CPP/README.md

 # SmartCalc_CPP

 ## Part 1.
-Implementation of SmartCalc v2.0
+Implementation of SmartCalc

-You need to implement the SmartCalc v2.0:
+You need to implement the SmartCalc:

 - The program must be developed in C++ language of C++17 standard
 - The program code must be located in the src folder